ansible/vscode-ansible/docs/development/debug_extension.md

 ## Running and debugging the extension locally

-The following are the steps you need to follow in order to run the extension locally, set breakpoints (both, in the extension and the language serve code) and debug it:
+The steps describe how to run the extension locally, set breakpoints in the extension and the language serve code, and debug it:

 ### Step 1: Fork and clone